-Drink great coffee
+5. Drink great coffee

 Vancouver as a whole is pretty great for coffee, but Gastown has some of the best cafes!
 Not only do they do great coffee, but they’re super cute inside too!
 Make sure to check out Vancouver fave Revolver, drink from those pretty blue cups at Prado and pop into Birds and Beets for a cute interior!

-Visit the Cacao 70 Dippery
+6. Visit the Cacao 70 Dippery

-Admire the cobbled streets
+7. Admire the cobbled streets

-See Vancouver’s very own Flat Iron building
+8. See Vancouver’s very own Flat Iron building

-Pig out at ‘appy hour
+9. Pig out at ‘appy hour

 During happy hour you’ll be able to get cheap drinks AND cheaper food.
 It’s totally worth it!

-Say “hi” to Gassy Jack
+10. Gassy Jack

-Grab brunch (on several occasions)
+11. Grab brunch (on several occasions)

 There are some great places to go in Vancouver for brunch.
 And, if you’re looking for a tasty brunch, Gastown is a great place to go.
 Some of the best brunch in Vancouver can be found in Gastown so it’s definitely a thing to do in Gastown!

-Nelson the Seagull is pretty much famous for its tasty breakfasts (avocado features heavily).
+- Nelson the Seagull is pretty much famous for its tasty breakfasts (avocado features heavily).

-Take in the views of the city from the Vancouver Lookout
+12. Take in the views of the city from the Vancouver Lookout

 You’ll be able to see the snowy mountains to the north and (if it’s super clear) you’ll be able to see America to the south!
 Oh, and Stanley Park and the beaches of Kitsilano!
 It’s one of the best places to visit in Vancouver and is great for getting in some Vancouver sightseeing.

-Drink local beers
+13. Drink local beers

 You’ll be able to find some local brews in most of the pubs and restaurants around the city.
 But, if you fancy a beer while you’re in Gastown then you don’t need to go far for a local drink!
 There’s Steamworks Brewing Co, Postmark Brewing and Six Acres to name just a few.

-Visit one of Gastown’s great book shops
+14. Visit one of Gastown’s great bookshops

-Visiting Vancouver in July?
+15. Visiting Vancouver in July?
 Watch the Global Relay Gastown Grand Prix